Skip to the content

 How long does it take to get a phytosanitary certificate?

-Getting a phytosanitary certificate can take a few days to several weeks.
+To get a phytosanitary certificate takes a few days to several weeks.
 However, the time it takes varies depending on the exporting country's procedures, the complexity of the inspection, and the importing country's requirements.

 Who issues a phytosanitary certificate?